Compound bow parts list, and tips for compound bow maintenance.

 - Bow sling’s work is to make sure that the archers will not drop the bow after the shot.

-- It should be attached on the tandem along with the stabilizer.
+- It should be attached to the tandem along with the stabilizer.

 - It is crucial to install the bow sling loosely to prevent undesirable torque after the shot is fired.

-- Bow string is the string you pull when you shoot a bow.
+- The bowstring is the string you pull when you shoot a bow.

-- It is attached at the cams at a 2 cam bow.
+- It is attached to the cams at a 2 cam bow.

 - Broadhead or arrowhead is the steel part on the edge of an arrow.